Anthony Buich

-Anthony Buich (born May 23, 1978) is a former American football quarterback who played one season with the Grand Rapids Rampage of the Arena Football League (AFL).
+Anthony Buich (born May 23, 1978) is an American former professional football quarterback who played two seasons in the Arena Football League (AFL) for the Grand Rapids Rampage and Nashville Kats.
 He played college football at Eastern Illinois University.
-He was also a member of the Iowa Barnstormers, Tulsa Talons, Tampa Bay Storm, Wichita Stealth, Nashville Kats and San Diego Riptide.
+He was also a member of the Iowa Barnstormers, Tulsa Talons, Tampa Bay Storm, Wichita Stealth, and San Diego Riptide.

-College career
+Early life and college

+Anthony Buich was born on May 23, 1978.
+He attended St. Ignatius College Preparatory in San Francisco, California.

-After playing quarterback for St. Ignatius College Preparatory, Buich played for the Eastern Illinois Panthers.
+Buich first played college football at College of San Mateo.
+He transferred to play for the Eastern Illinois Panthers.
 He recorded career totals of 27 touchdowns and 17 interceptions on 4,493 passing yards.

 Professional career

-Iowa Barnstormers

 Buich played for the Iowa Barnstormers of the af2 in 2001.
-He recorded a record of 9–4 as the teams starting quarterback.
+He recorded a record of 9–4 as the team's starting quarterback.
 He threw for 3,021 yards and 58 touchdowns in 13 games for the Barnstormers.

-Tulsa Talons

 Buich played for the Tulsa Talons of the af2 in 2002.
 He led the Talons to their first National Conference Central Division championship in 2002 and a 14–2 regular season record.
 He earned Second Team All-af2 honors in 2002, throwing for 3,004 yards and 64 touchdowns.
 Buich also completed 66.1% of his passes, which led the league and set a Talons single season record.
 His passer rating of 116.5 in 2002 ranked him third among all af2 quarterbacks.

-Tampa Bay Storm

 Buich was signed by the Tampa Bay Storm of the AFL on January 11, 2003.
 He was released by the Storm on January 25 and signed to the team's practice squad on January 30, 2003.
 He was leased by the storm on February 20, 2003.

-Wichita Stealth

-Buich played for the Wichita Stealth of the af2 in 2003, completing 271-of 496 pass attempts for 3,454 yards and 64 touchdowns.
+Buich played for the Wichita Stealth of the af2 in 2003, completing 271 of 496 pass attempts for 3,454 yards and 64 touchdowns.
 He helped the Stealth to a franchise record win total in 2003 with eight victories.
 He ranked second in passing yards in a season, first in touchdown passes, second in pass attempts, and second in completions in Stealth history after the 2003 season.
 He also led the Stealth to their second consecutive af2 playoff berth.